 Managing Custom TLS Server Certificates for an Event Broker Service

-You can use the PubSub+ Cloud v2 REST APIs for Mission Control to manage custom TLS/SSL server certificates for your event broker services without assistance from Solace.
+You can manage server certificates for your event broker services using the Cloud Console or the v2 REST APIs.
 Management of custom server certificates includes uploading, installing, reviewing, and deleting custom server certificates.

 Uploading and installing a custom server certificate to your event broker service allows you to assign a custom domain hostname to your event broker service that matches the common name (CN) of the server certificate.
 Installing a custom server certificate and assigning a custom domain hostname allows you to enable single sign-on for the event broker service.